-Flushing is a process whereby you cut out all nutrients and feed the plants with plain pH adjusted water for 1 – 2 weeks, this should be done just prior to harvesting marijuana.
+Pre-harvest flush is a process whereby you cut out all nutrients and feed the plants with plain pH adjusted water for a few days to 2 weeks depending on your cannabis growing media, this should be done just prior to harvesting marijuana.
 This process flushes fresh water through the plant, clearing out any of the chemicals that are left over from the nutrients you have been feeding them.

 Harvesting marijuana step-by-step

 When it’s time to collect your ganja goodies, you should first decide whether you want to trim the buds wet or dry: